-Pay by Check: Payments are accepted by the Cashier at the Reception located at: First Floor, 1 Ashley Ave., Middletown, NY 10940.
-ATTN: SFS Please indicate the Student ID & Name on the check memo.
-When the check is processed as an E-Check, it will show ACH Collection from Fei Tian College in the bank statement transaction.
+Pay by Check: Payments are accepted by the Cashier at the Reception located on:

+First Floor, 1 Ashley Ave., Middletown, NY 10940.
+ATTN: SFS

+Please indicate the Student ID & Name on the check memo.
+When the check is processed as an E-Check, it will showACH Collection from Fei Tian College in the bank statement transaction.